Trieste: Castello Miramare (Miramare Castle)

 The Castello Miramare, or Miramare Castle, on the waterfront 8 km from Trieste, was built between 1856 and 1860 in a project by Carl Junker, commissioned by Archduke Maximilian.
 The castle gardens comprise a variety of trees, chosen by and planted on the orders of Maximilian.
 Features of the gardens include two ponds, one noted for its swans and the other for lotus flowers, the castle dependence ("Castelletto"), a bronze statue of Maximilian, and a small chapel where a cross made from the remains of the "Novara" is kept, the flagship on which Maximilian, brother of Emperor Franz Josef, set sail to become Emperor of Mexico.

 During the 1930s, the castle was also the home of Prince Amedeo, Duke of Aosta, the last commander of Italian forces in East Africa during the Second World War.
 During the period of the application of the Instrument for the Provisional Regime of the Free Territory of Trieste, as established in the Treaty of Peace with Italy (Paris 10/02/1947), the castle served as headquarters for the United States Army's TRUST force.

-Castel San Giusto

-The Castel San Giusto, or Castle of San Giusto, was built upon the remains of previous castles on the site and took almost two centuries to build.
-The stages of the development of the castle's defensive structures are marked by the following periods: the central part built, under Frederick III, Holy Roman Emperor (1470–1), the round Venetian bastion (1508–9), the Hoyos-Lalio bastion and the Pomis, or "Bastione fiorito" dated 1630.
+Castello di Duino

+Castello di Duino (English: Duino Castle) is a 14th-century castle overlooking the Gulf of Trieste in the municipality of Duino-Aurisina, Friuli Venezia Giulia, Italy.
+Built on the ruins of an earlier medieval fortress, it has been the residence of the House of Thurn und Taxis since 1879.
+The castle is known for its cliff-top location, historic interiors, and gardens.

+The castle is closely associated with the Austrian poet Rainer Maria Rilke, who began writing his Duino Elegies there in 1912 while staying as a guest of Princess Marie von Thurn und Taxis.
+Today, Castello di Duino is open to the public and is one of the region's most popular historic attractions.